jupyter-on-openshift/poc-hub-singapore-ntu/documents/troubleshooting-issues.md

 # Troubleshooting Issues

 Issues could arise during the deployment of JupyterHub, or during its operation.
 A number of issues are described below along with how to deal with them.
+How to retrieve logs for applications and notification events from OpenShift are also covered.

 ## Viewing Application Logs

 Processes for the JupyterHub application and PostgreSQL database, along with processes for each separate instance of a users Jupyter notebook, all run in distinct containers (pods) under OpenShift.
 The pods isolate the applications from each other, as well as constraining what the applications or users of those applications can do.

-Any log output from the respective applications sent to stdout/stderr is capture by OpenShift and can be retrieved as necessary.
+Any log output from the respective applications sent to stdout/stderr is captured by OpenShift and can be retrieved as necessary.
 To retrieve the logs for an application, you need to know the name of the pod for the current instance of the application.

 To get a list of the pods in a project for a course, you can run: